chrisvanmeer/at-hashi-demo/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/chrisvanmeer/at-hashi-demo?logo=github)
 ![GitHub top language](https://img.shields.io/github/languages/top/chrisvanmeer/at-hashi-demo?logo=github)

-This repository holds all the code you will need to spin up a cluster of (by default 7) EC2 instances that will have a mixture of HashiCorp products installed.
+This repository holds all the code you will need to spin up a cluster of (by default 7) Docker containers that will have a mixture of HashiCorp products installed.

-**Please note** that you will need a working Amazon Cloud Account and access to a valid access- and secret key.
-All instances default to t2.micro wich is available in the Free Tier.
-I am not responsible for any costs that come from running these EC2 instances.

 All the provisioning is done through [Ansible](https://www.ansible.com).
-And the EC2 instances are built with [Terraform](https://terraform.io).
-During the deployment, the EC2 instances will be provisioned and a new inventory file will be created.
+And the Docker containers are built with [Terraform](https://terraform.io).
+During the deployment, the Docker containers will be provisioned and a new inventory file will be created.

 ## What do the specific HashiCorp products do in this demo?